|

 Every person enrolled in the Militia, must obey all orders of

-superior offices, on pain of being liable to be fined and confined, as herein
+superior officers, on pain of being liable to be fined and confined, as herein

 after specified, unless prevented by sickness, or other valid reasons, to the